“One more man has to die.”

 “That won’t do, boy,” Vandill interrupted.
 “Can you ride a horse?
 I can’t.
 The others can’t.
 So will you learn how to ride a horse?
 Do you think half a circle is enough time to learn it?
 Our enemies are trained horsemen and untrained serfs won’t be faster even on horseback.”

 Ketill’s shoulders drooped down limply in response.
 He understood the flaws in his plan even before Vandill had pointed them out so mercilessly.
 It was idiocy to risk all survivors for a single life but he still tried to find a way.
-Yesterday he had sent the other serfs to hell just to save Ida but today was different.
-He didn’t regret their sacrifice but something small changed unbeknown to him.
+Yesterday he had sacrificed many known faces to save his little sister.
+How could he risk her life now?
+It didn’t make sense.

-Why am I so reluctant, Ketill asked himself with closed eyes.
+Is there another way, Ketill asked himself with closed eyes.
+We could run away and leave everyone behind.
+Should we travel to another country and start anew?
+Or we sacrifice someone?
 One more life is enough.
-What is the difference between this life and all the others?
+We can draw lots and just flee if the outcome is unfavorable.
+There are still a lot of survivors so the chances for that are slim.
 Ida will survive.
 I will survive.
 Even Vandill will survive.
 We only need a single unlucky fellow and everything will be fine.
-So why?
+So why do I feel so uneasy?

 His thoughts returned to last night.
 Dismembered corpses lay in the red mud as Ketill made his way back to his sister.
 He had to watch his steps or he would trip over severed body parts.
 Young and old serfs cried side by side.
 Sorrow and despair filled the air and made each breath painful.
 A small running child nearly bumped into him so he quickly stepped aside.
 And his gaze fell on a corpse with silky black hair.